Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

     composeOptional(beerStock)
 ```

 And there we have it.
-Now to test it out.
+Now, to test it out.

 ```scala
 val firstFridgeBeer1 = Beer(Some(Name("Starobrno")), Some(Stock(5)))